Power Cable Ampacity Rating

 Duct Bank Optimizer Module

-The Duct Bank Optimizer is an add-on module that allows the user to determine the optimal placement of several circuits within a duct bank.
-More specifically, the module can recommend various circuit dispositions within a duct bank so that:
+The Duct Bank Optimizer add-on module allows the user to determine the optimal placement of several circuits within a duct bank.
+More specifically, the module can recommend various circuit configurations within a duct bank so that:

 - The duct bank overall ampacity, i.e. the sum of the ampacities for all circuits, is maximized